How to serve green tea like you’re eating it in Japan

 Source: https://www.soarorganics.com/blogs/blog/gingerbread-hojicha-latte-recipe

-1. Helps reduce cholesterol and normalize blood sugar levels.
+1. Helps lower cholesterol and normalize blood sugar levels.

 Houjicha